alex-y-su/be-calm/bmad-core/data/domain-research-guide.md

 - **Problem:** Including outdated practices without verification
 - **Solution:** Check publication dates, verify currency, flag deprecated approaches

+### 8. **Verbosity and Token Waste**
+- **Problem:** Long prose paragraphs, verbose explanations, repetitive content
+- **Solution:** Use bullets, keep definitions to 1-2 sentences, eliminate redundancy
+- **Example:**
+  - ❌ Bad: "Six Sigma is a methodology that was developed by Motorola in the 1980s and focuses on improving quality by identifying and removing the causes of defects and minimizing variability in manufacturing and business processes through the use of statistical methods."
+  - ✅ Good: "Six Sigma: Data-driven methodology for reducing defects and process variation using statistical analysis."

 ---

 ## Quality Checklist

 Before finalizing domain context document, verify:

+**Token Efficiency:**
+- [ ] Total document is 1500-2500 tokens (approximately 1200-2000 words)
+- [ ] Bullet points used instead of prose paragraphs where possible
+- [ ] Glossary definitions are 1-2 sentences maximum (15-20 tokens)
+- [ ] No redundancy between sections
+- [ ] No marketing language, fluff, or verbose explanations
+- [ ] Every section stays within token budget

 **Completeness:**
-- [ ] All 10 template sections populated
+- [ ] All 6 template sections populated (Overview, Methodologies, Terminology, Standards, Challenges, Resources)
-- [ ] At least 3-5 methodologies documented
+- [ ] 3-4 business methodologies documented (NOT 10+)
-- [ ] At least 5-8 roles identified
-- [ ] At least 3-5 workflows mapped
-- [ ] Tools categorized by function
-- [ ] 15+ glossary terms defined
+- [ ] 15-20 business glossary terms defined (NOT exhaustive list)
-- [ ] Applicable standards identified
+- [ ] Applicable regulatory/compliance standards identified (key ones only)
+- [ ] Business challenges and market characteristics documented (top 5-7)
+- [ ] Additional learning resources curated (3-5 total)
-- [ ] Best practices for each phase
+- [ ] NO technical implementation details included (roles, processes, tools)

 **Accuracy:**
 - [ ] Information from 2023-2025 (or verified as still current)